finiteautomata/finiteautomata.github.io/README.md

 My name is Juan Manuel, I'm a PhD student and a TA at [Departamento de Computación, FCEyN, Universidad de Buenos Aires](https://www.dc.uba.ar/)

 I study Natural Language Processing, and my main area of interest is the detection of Hate Speech and Abusive Language in Social Media.
-I'm also fond of sociolinguistics in that medium.
+I'm also fond of sociolinguistics in social media.

+Email: my university email (jmperez at dc uba ar) may not work properly -- contact me at yo at jmperez dot com dot ar

 [[github]](https://github.com/finiteautomata/) -- [[linkedin]](https://www.linkedin.com/in/perezjuanma/) -- [[twitter]](http://twitter.com/perezjotaeme)